 PhD.
 Trainee and Postdoctoral Research Fellowships in Myotonic Dystrophy

-Recognizing that the symptoms and the severity of the condition vary widely among affected people and often severely impact activities of daily living and functioning, the MDF is expanding the scientific research endeavors eligible for Doctoral and Postdoctoral Fellowship awards to include research focused on improving treatment, care, and support of the DM patient and his/her family, as well as molecular biology and basic science.
-In 2022 MDF will prioritize funding at least one project focused on DM2 and will accept and consider proposals for both DM1 and DM2.
+Recognizing that the symptoms and the severity of the condition vary widely among affected people and often severely impact activities of daily living and functioning, the MDF is offering Doctoral and Postdoctoral Fellowship awards for research focused on improving treatment, care, and support of the DM patient and his/her family, as well as molecular biology and basic science.
+For the 2023 Fellowship program, MDF will prioritize funding at least one project focused on DM2 and will accept and consider proposals for both DM1 and DM2.

 Doctoral applicants must be enrolled and in good standing in a Ph.D. program at an accredited academic medical center or research institute.
 By the time of award, the applicant must have completed two years of a doctoral program, including formal coursework and any qualifying examination requirements, and have selected a sponsor who focuses a major portion of his or her lab’s activities on DM.